Will My Partners Bad Credit Affect A Joint Mortgage Application?

-With a loan as massive and as long-lasting as a mortgage, a higher interest rate can end up setting you back you tens of thousands of pounds or more over the lifetime of the loan.
+With a loan as massive and as long-lasting as a mortgage, a higher interest rate could end up setting you back tens of thousands of pounds or more over the lifetime of the loan.
 But the good news is that some providers of bad credit mortgage loans may be able to help you out.
 Thankfully, lenders place a different weight on the criteria they use.
 Some prefer to put more emphasis on factors other than your credit score, such as debt-to-income.
 Therefore, if your partner has a low debt-to-income ratio, it may help to outweigh their credit problems.

-Another approach that could reduce the damage caused by their poor credit could be to stump up a larger down payment, which demonstrates to the lender you don’t need to borrow as much.
+Another approach that could reduce the damage caused by their poor credit could be to stump up a larger down payment, which demonstrates to the lender you do not need to borrow as much.
 In addition, many providers of bad credit mortgage loans offer schemes for first-time buyers that are typically slightly more lenient when it comes to evaluating credit criteria.
 For instance, many can provide solutions to customers with CCJs, IVAs or defaults.

 Some bad credit mortgage loans providers offer other varieties of first-time home buyer mortgages.
 The UK’s Help to Buy mortgage deposit scheme may also be worth looking into, as it enables you to borrow up to 20% of the house’s value from the government to add to your mortgage deposit.
-Several factors determine your eligibility, so you’ll need to understand these before applying.
+Several factors determine your eligibility, so you will need to understand these before applying.

 My partner has bad credit, can we get a mortgage?

 Yes, it will make things more difficult and affect the rates offered to you.
 It is still possible to get good interest rate even if one person has had previous bad credit.

 It is highly likely that because of the bad credit you will not pass the high street lenders internal credit score.
 With the help of a mortgage expert, they can find you the best possible deal for your circumstances.